 The Community United Methodist Church, along with a garden and 1950s Sunday School, occupies the entire block front of 35th Avenue between 81st and 82nd Streets, in Jackson Heights, Queens.
 Beginning under the leadership of Reverend Austin Armitstead, the church’s pastor from 1974 to 1995, it has served multi-language ministries and provided meeting space for many community groups, reflecting the neighborhood’s ethnic diversity and LGBT presence.
 Gay people who met here recalled a time when Reverend Armitstead confronted anti-gay protestors outside the church.

-The most influential LGBT group to meet here was Queens Gays and Lesbians United (Q-GLU), which was co-founded by Ed Sedarbaum and Susan Caust in Sedarbaum’s Jackson Heights apartment in 1991.
-Its formation, as with other groups in the borough, was prompted by the gay-bias murder of Julio Rivera and the homophobic reaction to the Children of the Rainbow curriculum, two watershed moments that transformed LGBT activism in Queens.
+Later that year, this group of attendees was invited to Sedarbaum’s Jackson Heights apartment to discuss the possibility of creating an LGBT organization in Queens and what it should focus on.
+This led to the formation of Queens Gays and Lesbians United (Q-GLU), co-founded by Sedarbaum and Susan Caust in 1991.
+Its founding, as with other groups in the borough, was also prompted by the gay-bias murder of Julio Rivera and the homophobic reaction to the Children of the Rainbow curriculum, two watershed moments that transformed LGBT activism in Queens.
 In the documentary Julio of Jackson Heights (2016), Caust recalls that Q-GLU’s goal was to be an active voice for local/Queens issues in a way that larger organizations in Manhattan could not always be.
 Q-GLU did, however, work closely with the Manhattan-based Gay and Lesbian Anti-Violence Project (now the Anti-Violence Project) to improve relations between the LGBT community and the 115th Police Precinct by developing a training program for officers.
 This groundbreaking effort, made in response to the Rivera case, was adopted at precincts in other boroughs.